Palo, Leyte: Religion

 Palo is the seat of the ecclesiastical province, the Archdiocese, where the Roman Catholic archbishop resides in Bukid Tabor.
 One can also find the archdiocese's Metropolitan Cathedral in Palo.
 Meanwhile, Palo is also a seedbed of vocations to the priesthood with the Sacred Heart Seminary and the St. John the Evangelist School of Theology.
-Two Paloan nuns also became Superior Generals in their respective congregations.
+Two Paloan nuns also became Superiors General in their respective congregations.
 To date, there are 158 ordained priests and 106 nuns from the town alone.

 Economy

 Palo is the seat of the 6.8-hectare Leyte Information and Communications Technology (ICT) Park and the 22-hectare Leyte Mikyu Economic Zone.
 The Leyte ICT Park hosts two BPOs while the Leyte Mikyu Ecozone is undergoing development.

 The town's historic municipal building was the former seat of the Provincial Government of Leyte.

 Agriculture is the municipality's dominant industry.
-The area produces and ferments the local coconut wine called tuba.
+The area produces and ferments the local coconut wine called tubâ, especially the bahalina version.